Leaving a top Trump administration post? The president may have an ambassadorship for you

 Bruce also picked for a UN post

-Ironically, Bruce learned of Waltz’s ouster from a reporter’s question while she was conducting a press briefing.
+Ironically, Bruce learned of Waltz’s move from a reporter’s question while she was conducting a press briefing.

+“It is clear that I just heard this from you,” she said.
+“I have some insights as to the potential of certain things that might happen,” but, she added, “you don’t want to get ahead of your skis in drawing conclusions or speculating about what may occur.”

 A former Fox News Channel contributor, Bruce is friendly with Trump and was a forceful advocate for his foreign policy.
 Over the course of her roughly six months as spokesperson, she reduced the frequency of State Department briefings with reporters from four or five days a week to two.